In vitro fertilisation, or IVF, is becoming a more popular option for couples who want to have a new family member.

 5. How long do we need to stay in Bangkok?

 Length of stay will depend on each individual’s case, medical history, and the clinic’s chosen protocol (i.e. short or long cycle).
 But usually the entire process takes around 1-6 months.
 The IVF part requires 12-17 days while the embryo transfer will require 2-6 days.

 6. Can we fly back and forth in the midst of an IVF procedure?

-Prior to COVID-19, some patients were able to start a portion of their treatment in their home country and then fly to Bangkok a few days before egg retrieval and sperm collection.
+It depends on your health.
+Some patients were able to start a portion of their treatment in their home country and then fly to Bangkok a few days before egg retrieval and sperm collection.
 A second trip could then be done for embryo transfer.

 If you are considering having your IVF treatment in Bangkok, here are some words of wisdom from those who have already had an experience here.

 How to Choose a Clinic